mattdai123/comp5703_group62_1/README.md

 ## Possible problems
 If the baseline installation is successful but our project fails to install, you can manually replace the file to modify it:
 First replace the baseline of the opera/models/utils/transformer.
 Py files into our project of the transformer.
 Py, Add copy contrastive_loss.py in the opera/models/losses/ folder Modify the opera/models/losses/__init__.py file to add  loss_contrastive.
 Finally, in the config file you want to run,  change the data-root address in configs/_base_/datasets/wifi_keypoint.py to the local dataset address.
 Modify the  work_dir address in configs/wifi/MSEloss_64x2_lr_1e_5.py.
 You can run the code using tools/ train.py +  configs/wifi/MSEloss_64x2_lr_1e_5.py in the terminal.
 Some of the more complex and detailed methods and bug fixes are  described in the readme.

+## Useless file
+There are a lot of useless files in the documentation, just four py files in the main directory of the relational config folder, representing the use of different loss and configuration files, and train.py in the tool folder for +config files to train will automatically generate mpjpe